kubernetes/website/content/en/docs/concepts/extend-kubernetes/extend-cluster.md

 ### Combining New APIs with Automation

-Often, when you add a new API, you also add a control loop that reads and/or writes the new APIs.
-When the combination of a Custom API and a control loop is used to manage a specific, usually stateful, application, this is called the *Operator* pattern.
-Custom APIs and control loops can also be used to control other resources, such as storage, policies, and so on.
+The combination of a custom resource API and a control loop is called the [Operator pattern](/docs/concepts/extend-kubernetes/operator/).
+The Operator pattern is used to manage specific, usually stateful, applications.
+These custom APIs and control loops can also be used to control other resources, such as storage or policies.

 ### Changing Built-in Resources